Second order estimates for transition layers and a curvature estimate for the parabolic Allen-Cahn: Preliminaries and notations

 \subsection{Preliminaries about Allen--Cahn and the explicit $1$-d heteroclinic solution}

-We will settle upon some notations that will be followed for the rest of the paper.
+To ensure consistency throughout the remainder of the paper, we will adopt a particular notation.

-The solutions to the Allen--Cahn equation with parameter $\e$ are not invariant under standard parabolic rescaling.
-However, the rescaled solution satisfies equations of the same form but with a different parameter.
-We say $u^\e:\mathbb R^{n+1}\times\mathbb R\rightarrow\mathbb R$ satisfies the $\e$-equation if
+It is worth noting that solutions to the Allen--Cahn equation with parameter $\e$ are not invariant under standard parabolic rescaling.
+However, rescaling the solution does produce equations of the same form, albeit with a different parameter.
+We will say $u_\e:\mathbb R^{n+1}\times\mathbb R\rightarrow\mathbb R$ satisfies the $\e$-equation if

 and say $u:\mathbb R^{n+1}\times\mathbb R\rightarrow\mathbb R$ satisfies the $1$-equation if